EASYNETY/1ta/README.md

 # 📘 1TechAcademy Platform - Frontend Developer Guide

+> 🛠️ **Currently Evolving:** The frontend is being adapted into a student-first experience under the new platform name **onTech**.
+All references to 1TechAcademy remain valid during transition, but components, flows, and messaging are being personalized for individual users (students, teachers, staff, admins).

 **Project:** 1TechAcademy SaaS Platform Frontend **Client:** 1Tech Academy
 **Prepared by:** EASYNET TELSURVE CO